What Are Serious Complications After Miscarriage?

 Asherman syndrome, also known as intrauterine adhesions or intrauterine synechiae, is a condition characterized by the formation of scar tissue inside the uterus, typically as a result of trauma or injury to the uterine lining.
 While Asherman's syndrome can occur for various reasons, it is more commonly associated with procedures such as dilation and curettage (D&C) that are used to remove pregnancy tissue from the uterus.

-After a miscarriage, especially if a D&C was performed, there is a risk of developing Asherman's syndrome due to the potential damage to the uterine lining during the procedure.
+After a miscarriage, mainly if a D&C was performed, there is a risk of developing Asherman's syndrome due to the potential damage to the uterine lining during the procedure.
 The scar tissue that forms in the uterus can lead to a variety of symptoms, including changes in menstrual flow, infertility, recurrent miscarriages, and pelvic pain.

 Diagnosis of Asherman syndrome typically involves a combination of medical history, physical examination, imaging tests (such as hysteroscopy), and possibly other procedures to evaluate the extent of scarring in the uterus.